-Learner engagement isn’t just about having fun with flashy graphics or videos.
+However, learner engagement, or learning engagement, isn’t just about having fun with flashy graphics or videos.

-• What learner engagement is
+- What learning engagement is

-• Benefits of learner engagement
+- Benefits of learning engagement

 Let’s get started.

-What is learner engagement?
+What is learning engagement?

 Types of learner engagement